Sex differences in psychology: Emotion

 When measured with an affect intensity measure, women reported greater intensity of both positive and negative affect than men.
 Women also reported a more intense and more frequent experience of affect, joy, and love but also experienced more embarrassment, guilt, shame, sadness, anger, fear, and distress.
 Experiencing pride was more frequent and intense for men than for women.
 In imagined frightening situations, such as being home alone and witnessing a stranger walking towards your house, women reported greater fear.
 Women also reported more fear in situations that involved "a male's hostile and aggressive behavior".
 Emotional contagion refers to the phenomenon of a person's emotions becoming similar to those of surrounding people.
 Women have been reported to be more responsive to this.
+In fact, it was found in a study that men had stronger emotional experiences while women had stronger emotional expressivity, when it came to anger.
+It was also reported in a previous study that men had a higher physiological response to stimuli meant to induce anger.
+Seeing that emotional experience and expressivity are two different things, another study has found that "the emotional responses elicited by emotional videos were inconsistent between emotional experience and emotional expressivity.
+Men had stronger emotional experiences, whereas women had stronger emotional expressivity" where in this case emotional experience is the physiological arousal one faces due to an external stimulus and emotional expressivity is the "external expression of subjective experience."

 There are documented differences in socialization that could contribute to sex differences in emotion and to differences in patterns of brain activity.

 Context also determines a man or woman's emotional behavior.
 Context-based emotion norms, such as feeling rules or display rules, "prescribe emotional experience and expressions in specific situations like a wedding or a funeral", may be independent of the person's gender.
 In situations like a wedding or a funeral, the activated emotion norms apply to and constrain every person in the situation.
 Gender differences are more pronounced when situational demands are very small or non-existent as well as in ambiguous situations.
 During these situations, gender norms "are the default option that prescribes emotional behavior".

-Professor of Psychology Ann Kring said, "It is incorrect to make a blanket statement that women are more emotional than men, it is correct to say that women show their emotions more than men."
-In two studies by Kring, women were found to be more facially expressive than men when it came to both positive and negative emotions.
+In two studies by Ann Kring, women were found to be more facially expressive than men when it came to both positive and negative emotions.
 These researchers concluded that women and men experience the same amount of emotion, but that women are more likely to express their emotions.

 Women are known to have anatomically differently shaped tear glands than men as well as having more of the hormone prolactin, which is present in tear glands, as adults.
 While girls and boys cry at roughly the same amount at age 12, by age 18, women generally cry four times more than men, which could be explained by higher levels of prolactin.